tensorflow/addons/README.md

-**Addons** is a repository of bleeding edge contributions that conform to well-established API patterns, but implement new functionality not available in core TensorFlow.
+**Addons** is a repository of contributions that conform to well-established API patterns, but implement new functionality not available in core TensorFlow.
 TensorFlow natively supports a larger number of operators, layers, metrics, losses, and optimizers.
-However, in a fast moving field like ML, there are many interesting new developments that cannot be integrated into core TensorFlow (because they are experimental, or their significance is not yet clear).
+However, in a fast moving field like ML, there are many interesting new developments that cannot be integrated into core TensorFlow (because their significance is not yet clear, or it is mostly used by a smaller subset of the community).

 # Scope
 The tensorflow/addons repository, will contain additional functionality fitting the following criteria: